Fernando (song): Cher version

 American singer and actress Cher recorded "Fernando," which was released as the third single from the movie soundtrack of Mamma Mia!
 Here We Go Again.
 Her version was released on 21 June 2018, by Capitol and Polydor Records.
 Produced by Benny Andersson, the song debuted on the Billboard Adult Contemporary chart in July 2018 at number 22.
-This cover version features background vocals by actor Andy García and also references the Mexico–Guatemala conflict of 1959, part of which had been seen by Cher's character, Ruby Sheridan, Donna's mother, along with her long lost love, Fernando Cienfuegos.
+This cover version features background vocals by actor Andy Garcia and also references the Mexico–Guatemala conflict of 1959, part of which had been seen by Cher's character, Ruby Sheridan, Donna's mother, along with her long lost love, Fernando Cienfuegos.
 Cher's solo cover version without background vocals by García appears on her 2018 ABBA tribute album Dancing Queen.